Central Plains Water Ltd Central Plains Water Ltd

 The Silverstream Restoration Project is a project to restore the Silverstream catchment.
 There are many groups involved, including landowners, Fish & Game, the Water & Wildlife Habitat Trust, Environment Canterbury, and the University of Canterbury’s Canterbury Waterway Rehabilitation Experiment team (CAREX).

-Funding from Central Plains Environmental Management Funding (EMF) involved in-filling with native plants and maintaining those plants for three years until canopy closure has been reached.
-At this stage, the maintenance will be handed over to the landowners.
+Funding from the Central Plains Water Limited Environmental Management Fund (EMF) supported native in-fill planting at Silverstream and will cover plant maintenance for three years until canopy closure is reached.
+Ongoing care will then be handed over to the landowners.

 Impact.